ihym/ng-lightning/demo/components/demo/picklist/API.md

   * `filterPlaceholder?: string`: The placeholder to display for the filter input field.
   * `dropdownClass?: string | Array | Object`: Style class(es) for dropdown element.
 Use as `ngClass`.
   * `dropdownListClass?: string | Array | Object`: Style class(es) for dropdown-list element.
 Use as `ngClass`.
+  * `category?: string`: The name of the property used to classify options into categories.

 ### Output